 University West, Suite 104

 Toll free: 877-970-4848 ext.
 4288

 The Center offers a free peer tutoring program for a wide variety of subjects.
 Though the exact list depends on tutor availability, generally the Center offers tutoring in math, history, science, and computer science.
 Please visit the Student Success Center (Peer Tutoring) website for a current schedule.
 Tutoring occurs in University West, Room 104.
-No appointment necessary.
+Walk-ins welcome.
+Appointments preferred.

-The SSC also provides peer tutoring via Adobe Connect, web conferencing software.
-For students who cannot physically come to Victoria for assistance, this product is ideal as it allows the tutor and the student to communicate via webcam.
+The SSC also provides tutoring via UpSwing, online tutoring network.
+For students who cannot physically come to Victoria for assistance or for subjects without peer tutors, this product is ideal as it allows the tutor and the student to communicate via the internet.
 An appointment is necessary for this service.
-Please visit the Peer Tutoring website for more information.
+Please visit UpSwing for more information.

 The Success Advocates are undergraduate students who work with the Success Center to help promote overall student success on campus.
 They are active throughout campus and work closely with students to help the Success Coaches identify the needs of students in order to create activities, programs, workshops, and presentations to address student needs.
 The Student Success Advocates’ goal is to be leaders who encourage, guide, and support UHV students.
 Advocates also serve as an additional contact point for the Success Coaches.

 Student Success Coaches advise all students through their first 45 hours of course work and undeclared majors until they choose a major.
 They visit with students face-to-face, by telephone, or via email.
 Students may opt to visit with a Success Coach as often as they wish.